CTI Engineering Group’s Mid- to Long-Term Vision

 2.2 CTI Engineering Group’s Management Targets

-Number of employees 5,000
+Number of employees5,000

 Figure 1: Making strides as a Global Infrastructure Solutions Group